Ponce/slackbuilds/system/csh/README_Slackware.txt

 code, which prevents the /etc/profile.d/*.csh scripts from running.
-This won't prevent you from logging in, but your environment won't be set up correctly, you'll see "[: No match." errors, and your prompt won't show your username, hostname, current directory as tsch does.
+This won't prevent you from logging in, but your environment won't be set up correctly, you'll see "[: No match." errors, and your prompt won't show your username, hostname, current directory as tcsh does.

 To fix this, you can replace /etc/csh.login with the /etc/csh.login.new installed with the csh package.
 It behaves the same as the original,